 These exemptions apply primarily to smaller rural public hospitals and, as a result, these facilities are less likely to be included in the sampling frame than other Texas hospitals.
-While the number of hospitals omitted appears sizable, those available for the NIS include 92.1% of inpatient discharges from Texas universe hospitals because excluded hospitals tended to have relatively few discharges.
+While the number of hospitals omitted appears sizable, those available for the NIS include 96.6% of inpatient discharges from Texas universe hospitals because excluded hospitals tended to have relatively few discharges.

-The Minnesota frame contains 14 fewer hospitals than the state universe because a few of the state's hospitals do not participate in HCUP.
-There are no apparent significant differences between the characteristics of participating and non-participating Minnesota hospitals.
+The Minnesota frame contains 13 fewer hospitals than the state universe because several hospitals do not participate in HCUP.
+No apparent significant differences emerged between the characteristics of participating and non-participating Minnesota hospitals.